 These are the key topics covered in this guide:

-- What is ISO/IEC 27701 and why does it matter
+- What ISO/IEC 27701 is and why it matters

-- The most important change: a fully standalone standard
+- The change to a standalone standard

 - Transition timeline and deadline

-- Common mistakes when preparing for the transition
+- Common transition mistakes

 - How PrivaLex can help